 You’re not going to show up perfectly, authentically, ideally, exactly as you want to all the days of your life.

 That’s not a thing.

-You’re a human being with human needs, with human feelings, and with human challenges.
+You’re a human being with human needs, human feelings, and human challenges.

 At the same time, you are growing and you want to do right by your homeschooled kids and you want to show up with them in a way that really will benefit them.